KVBautista-cs/KVBautista-cs/README.md

 - 👁️ [Face Detector](https://github.com/KVBautista-cs/face-detector)
   Real-time face classification using ResNet50 in MATLAB

+- 🛠️ FCO Renovation Platform *(Private Repository)*
+  A full-stack construction coordination platform built for real-world contractors.
+  Features include job tracking, quote generation, client/contractor messaging, image portfolios, and real-time AI assistance.
+  > *Note: Due to project ownership and privacy, the source code is not publicly available — but I'm happy to discuss the architecture and technologies used upon request.*

 📫 **Contact Me**
 Feel free to reach out via GitHub or [email me](kbautist@cbu.edu)